 Linkage to Care

-The most important responsibility of the counseling staff is to ensure that newly-diagnosed patients are linked to medical care and treatment services within 24 hours.
+Newly-diagnosed patients are linked to medical care and treatment services, often within 24 hours.
 Our counseling staff will interview each patient to determine financial and insurance, social and environmental barriers and help them decide what treatment provider is right for them.
 Counseling staff will then facilitate a referral to that provider and navigate the patient until they have had their first medical appointment.

 Our team works with local substance use and mental health providers, homeless service providers and other support service providers to bring on-site sexual health education and free, rapid and confidential HIV testing services to the community.

 Frequently Asked Questions about PrEP

 - What is PrEP?
 Pre-Exposure Prophylaxis is a way for people who are HIV negative to significantly reduce risk of HIV infection by taking a daily pill.